 Bilateral issues

 Bilateral activities serve to benefit the exchange of information with different countries worldwide.
 They include the organisation of bi- and multilateral expert seminars, visits by ministers, the conclusion of bilateral treaties and agreements, and bilateral working groups in the field of social affairs.
-Bilateral declarations of intent on cooperation in the field of employment and social issues have been made with China, Macedonia, Serbia, the Russian Federation and Ukraine.
-Within the framework of the Mixed Commission for Trade and Business between the Russian Federation and Austria, a bilateral working group on cooperation in the field of social issues between Russia and Austria has been created which has led to an extensive exchange of experiences in the employment and social sectors in recent years.
-Until now, the main focuses have been questions of combating poverty, policy for and with senior citizens, active ageing, long-term care, policy for people with disabilities, social services, the labour market and employment law.
+Bilateral declarations of intent on cooperation in the field of employment and social issues have been made with several countries (i.e. Ukraine, the Republic of Moldova).
+The main thematic focuses are questions of combating poverty, policy for and with senior citizens, active ageing, long-term care, policy for people with disabilities, social services and health.

 United Nations - international social policy